Toadstool-Stipe/SassCast/OOCSSvOOSCSS/showNotes.md

 }
 ```

 In this example I am using a new feature of Sass, silent placeholders.
-This allows developers to make these OOCSS type presentational class and they sit there silent until they are extended within another class that will be used by the site. `.billing-info label` in this example.
+This allows developers to make OOCSS type presentational class and they sit there silent until they are extended within another class that will be used by the site. `.billing-info label` in this example.

-So what happens when we want to use these OOSCSS silent classes in other parts of the site, like so
+So what happens when we want to use these OOSCSS silent classes in other parts of the site, like so?

 ```scss
 div {